Feeding Your Bird a Healthy Diet for a Long Life

 Special Treat Chop

-Cooked Quinoa, Sweet Potato, Yellow Split Peas, Red Split Lentils, Chickpea Pasta, And Black Rice
+Cooked Quinoa, Sweet Potato, Yellow Split Peas, Red Split Lentils, Chickpea, And Barley

 Kale and Rocket